Introduction to Multiple Linear Regression

 Reflections

 Revisions are required to be accompanied with reflections on what you learned while completing your revisions.
-These can be written in your Lab 3 file (next to the problems you revised), in a Word document, or in the comment box on Canvas.
+These are expected to be written in your Lab 3 Quarto file (next to the problems you revised).

 Midterm Project Week